 In a consular emergency if you are unable to contact the High Commission you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 There are two rainy seasons, from October to November and from March to June, when flash flooding and mudslides are common.
 Roads may be impassable during these times.

 Northern and eastern Kenya are currently experiencing a severe drought.
 There may be disruption to essential services and delays should be expected when travelling in these areas.

 Kenya is subject to earthquakes.
 It lies on a fault line and tremors occur infrequently.
 Volcanic and seismic activity can also occur near Mt Elgon, on the Kenya-Uganda border.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.

-Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
+Information on natural disasters can be obtained from the Global Disaster Alert and Coordination System.
 If a natural disaster occurs, pay attention to warnings issued and follow the advice of local authorities.